 Misclassification of assets

 One common issue in calculating RAUM is misclassifying assets.
-This occurs when non-managed accounts or assets are included, leading to an overstatement of AUM.
-Examples include wrongly categorizing fixed annuities, brokerage accounts, or third-party managed accounts without advisor discretion.
+This happens when non-managed accounts or assets get included, which overstates AUM.
+Examples include wrongly categorizing fixed annuities, brokerage accounts, or third-party managed accounts where the advisor has no discretion.

 Overlooking reporting requirements

-Amidst the intricacies of calculating Regulatory Assets Under Management (RAUM), failing to pay attention to reporting requirements can lead to significant compliance issues.
-Neglecting to exclude real estate or business assets managed on a non-investment basis, and including passively managed discretionary assets without ongoing monitoring can result in inaccurate RAUM calculations.
+RAUM calculation has enough moving parts that reporting requirements sometimes get missed, and that creates real compliance problems.
+Failing to exclude real estate or business assets managed on a non-investment basis, or including passively managed discretionary assets without ongoing monitoring, produces inaccurate RAUM figures.

-Disregarding these essential obligations could potentially jeopardize an investment advisor's standing and credibility, ultimately impacting their ability to carry out their fiduciary duties effectively.
+An advisor who disregards these obligations risks their standing and credibility, and eventually their ability to carry out their fiduciary duties.

 Importance of RAUM for Investment Advisors